Danse macabre in Füssen

 Danse macabre in Füssen, Germany

 The danse macabre (Totentanz) in Füssen is the oldest one of Bavaria.
-It was created by the painter Jacob Hiebler and can be seen as an exhibit of the museum of local history (Museum der Stadt Füssen) located in the former St. Mang’s Abbey.
+Jacob Hiebler was the painter.
+You’ll find this work created by Jacob Hiebler in the Museum der Stadt Füssen.
+This heritage museum uses the rooms of the former St. Mang’s Abbey.

-A dance macabre reminds of the fact that people of all walks of life have to die.
-In general, such a depiction shows several persons – from the emperor to the labourer – dancing with the Death.
-In the Füssen dance of death, the last person dancing with the Grim Reaper is the painter itself.
+A dance macabre reminds us that people from all walks of life have to die.
+In such a depiction, several persons – from the emperor to the labourer – dance with the Death.
+In the Füssen Dance of Death, the painter is the last person who dances with the Grim Reaper.

 Sources / More info